Thank you for subscribing

 All bibliophiles should bookmark this pretty little Goldfields town north of Ballarat.

-Located just a 15 minute drive from the RACV Goldfields Resort, it’s home to so many bookshops that it’s been declared an 'International Book Town' – one of only 22 worldwide.
+Located a 15-minute drive from the RACV Goldfields Resort, it’s home to so many bookshops that it’s been declared an 'International Book Town' – one of only 22 worldwide.

-Along with the beloved Booktown Festival each year, Clunes regularly hosts free author talks on the third Sunday of every month.
+Along with the beloved Booktown Festival in March each year, Clunes regularly hosts free author talks on the third Sunday of every month.

 If visiting on any other day, enjoy the peaceful rhythms of the well-read community, where some of the state’s best-preserved 19th-century buildings house cafes, bistros and, of course, bookshops.